NuGet/docs.microsoft.com-nuget/docs/Guides/Create-NET-Standard-Packages-VS2017.md

 ---

-# Create .NET standard packages with Visual Studio 2017
+# Create .NET Standard packages with Visual Studio 2017

 *Applies to NuGet 4.x+ and MSBuild 15.3+ as provided with Visual Studio 2017 Update 3.
 See [Create .NET Standard Packages with Visual Studio 2015](../guides/create-net-standard-packages-vs2015.md) for working with NuGet 3.x+*